 When to use the Ideal Team Player Model

-On top of values, you want to make sure that you are hiring people who are humble, passionate, and tactful.
+On top of values, you want to ensure that you are hiring humble, passionate, and tactful people.
 One of the simplest ways to achieve this is to tell them that these are absolute requirements for the position proposed.

-After conducting the interview, debriefing, and follow-up interviews, you are reasonably certain that the interviewee possesses the three virtues.
+After conducting the interview, debriefing, and follow-up interviews, you are reasonably sure the interviewee possesses the three virtues.
 However, you’re hesitant.
-Before making an offer, reassure the candidate that you are completely, passionately committed to these principles and that, should they manage to get through the interview process, it would be awful to work there if they did not share that conviction.
+Before making an offer, reassure the candidate that you are passionately committed to these principles and that, should they manage to get through the interview process, it would be awful to work there if they did not share that conviction.

-Inform applicants that they will be criticised for their actions, non in line with team player, model, repeatedly and that they will soon hate going to work.
-Additionally, reassure them that if they meet the requirements of being humble, passionate, and tactful, the job will be wonderful for them.
-Even while many individuals will apply for jobs even if they don’t match the company’s declared values, very few will do so if they understand that they would be held accountable every day for actions that go against these core values.
+Inform applicants repeatedly that they will be criticised for their actions, non in line with a team player or model, and will soon hate going to work.
+Also, reassure them that the job will be excellent if they meet humility, passion, and tactfulness requirements.
+While many individuals will apply for jobs even if they don’t match the company’s declared values, only some will if they understand that they would be held accountable daily for actions against these core values.

-- Humble: Ask the candidate to list their career’s greatest achievements, and note if they use the pronoun “we” more often than “I”; the latter shows humility;
+- Humble: Ask the candidate to list their career’s most outstanding achievements, and note if they use the pronoun “we” more often than “I”; the latter shows humility;

 - Passionate: Inquire about the applicant’s most challenging project to date.
-He or she is definitely passionate if it appears that they have liked this encounter rather than just tolerating it.
+He or she is passionate if it appears they liked this encounter rather than just tolerating it.

 - Tactful.
 Inquire about the applicant’s personality.
-He/she is introspective and emotionally intelligent if he/she is aware of both his/her talents and flaws.
+He/she is introspective and emotionally intelligent if he/she knows his/her talents and flaws.

 Team Player Assessment and Development